 # Enable YAML schema in IDE

-# yaml-language-server: $schema=http://napkin-public-storage-bucket.s3-website-us-east-1.amazonaws.com/schema/schema.json
+# yaml-language-server: $schema=https://napkin-public-storage-bucket.s3.us-east-1.amazonaws.com/schema/schema.json

 # We don't allow extra fields except for top-level fields that start with _.